Lara Stone: 2009–present

 Stone signed an exclusive deal with Calvin Klein Inc., making the 26-year-old model the face of the Calvin Klein Collection, CK Calvin Klein, and Calvin Klein Jeans for fall 2010.
 It marked the first time in years the fashion house had chosen to use one model for three of its brands, and Stone would be exclusive to CKI for all apparel advertising and runway appearances for fall.
-At the end of the year, she won the British Fashion Awards' Model of the year 2010.
+At the end of the year, she won the British Fashion Awards Model of the year 2010.

-Stone was featured in the 2011 Pirelli Calendar photographed by Karl Lagerfeld.
-Stone was part Vogue UK's first multi-cover in the publication's 95 years, landing one of the three May 2011 covers in celebration of the Wedding of Prince William of Wales and Kate Middleton.
+Stone was featured in the 2010 Pirelli Calendar photographed by Terry Richardson, as well as the 2011 version shot by Karl Lagerfeld.
+Stone was part of Vogue UK's first multi-cover in the publication's 95 years, landing one of the three May 2011 covers in celebration of the Wedding of Prince William of Wales and Kate Middleton.
 She debuted on Forbes' World's Top-Earning Models list, ranking No. 7, with estimated earnings of $4.5 million since May of last year (2010–2011).

-Stone was again featured in the 2012 Pirelli Calendar, photographed by Mario Sorrenti and also as the face of Calvin Klein's 2012 Underwear campaign.
+In 2012 Stone featured again in the Pirelli Calendar, photographed by Mario Sorrenti.
+She was also the face of Calvin Klein's 2012 Underwear campaign.

 Stone was ranked #1 on models.com's "Top 50 Models" list from Spring 2010 to Summer 2012 before moving to their "Industry Icons" list and she was also ranked the 9th sexiest model on their Top Sexiest Models list.

 In March 2014, Stone again appeared on the cover of Vogue Paris and, in April, American Harper's Bazaar.

 In March 2015, Stone appeared on one of three Vogue Paris covers alongside Kate Moss and Daria Werbowy.
 Stone was also on the August cover of British Vogue, shot by Mario Testino.

 Acting career

 In 2016, Stone made a cameo appearance in Mandie Fletcher's Absolutely Fabulous: The Movie.

-Stone starred with Yvan Attal, Mathilde Bisson, Arthur Igual and Akaji Maro in the short film En Moi ("In Me") directed by Laetitia Casta.
-The film was selected for the closing ceremony of the 2016 Cannes Film Festival Critic's Week.
+In the same year, Stone starred with Yvan Attal, Mathilde Bisson, Arthur Igual and Akaji Maro in the short film En Moi ("In Me") directed by Laetitia Casta.
+The film was selected for the closing ceremony of the Critics' Week section at the 2016 Cannes Film Festival.

 Personal life

 In the December 2009 issue of Vogue UK, Stone said she was undergoing inpatient rehabilitation for alcoholism earlier in the year.

 Stone began dating English comedian David Walliams in September 2009.
-They announced their engagement in January 2010.
-They were married at London's Claridge's hotel on 16 May 2010.
-In November 2012, the couple announced that Stone was pregnant with their first child, due mid-2013.
+They were engaged in January 2010 and married at London's Claridge's Hotel on 16 May 2010.
 On 6 May 2013, Stone gave birth to a baby boy, Alfred.
 It was reported on 4 March 2015 that, following five years of marriage, the pair had decided to try a trial separation, after "drifting apart".
 On 9 September 2015, Walliams filed for divorce from Stone, citing "unreasonable behavior".
 The couple were granted a decree nisi the next day, dissolving the marriage six weeks after the date of filing.
 On 17 July 2021, she married property developer David Grievson.